 This is crazy I thought.
 How can this happen?
 I thought it would go away after a few days but it persisted.

-The numbness and tingling in my hands and feet was unrelenting.
-The muscles in my hands started atrophying and became very weak.
-It was even difficult holding my six month old daughter.
+The numbness and tingling in my hands and feet were unrelenting.
+The muscles in my hands were atrophying and became very weak.
+It was even difficult holding my six-month-old daughter.
 I was unable to exercise much at all and lost 10 pounds of muscle.